Skip to main content

 Sahlab

-A traditional winter drink made from orchid root flour, milk, and flavorings like orange blossom or rose water.
-The hot, thick beverage is typically topped with cinnamon, coconut, and crushed pistachios.
-Originally from Ottoman cuisine, it's popular throughout Israel in the winter months.
+A winter drink made from orchid-root flour, milk, and a touch of orange blossom or rose water.
+It's served hot and thick, topped with cinnamon, coconut and crushed pistachios.
+The recipe comes from Ottoman cuisine and turns up across Israel in the colder months.

 otherHot